 Do you have to brine a turkey breast before smoking?

 Yes you should because brining makes turkeys juicier.
-Turkey breast is a drier type of meat and the smoking process will dry it out even more.
+Turkey breast can be a dry meat and the smoking process will dry it out even more.
 So the brining process will add moisture as well as flavor and I definitely recommend doing it.
 Learn about the science of brining here.

 How long does it take to smoke a turkey breast?